loregbrw/VendingMachine/README.md

 <br><br>

 > [!NOTE]
-> **1.** If using pur code ensure to configure the pins correctly according to the physical setup of the components.\
+> **1.** If using our code, ensure to configure the pins correctly according to the physical setup of the components.\
 > **2.** The provided tests help to verify the functionality of individual components.